Lennar reveals the next big headwind for housing supply

 Homebuilders are hungry for land.
 Yet, the US, a country that offers wide open spaces, is short of land for housing.
 Builders like Lennnar have been able to grow through acquisitions of companies with coveted land pipelines.

 But buying land isn’t cheap.
 It can cost anywhere from a few thousand dollars per acre to tens of thousands of dollars for the lot, squeezing cash flows and balance sheets.
-That has prompted Lennar to home its land strategy.
+That has prompted Lennar to hone in on its land strategy.

 “In our third quarter, we continue to effectively work with our strategic land and land bank partners to purchase land on our behalf and then deliver just-in-time finished home sites to our homebuilding machine,” Jonathan Jaffe, co-CEO president & director of Lennar, said on the earnings call.